15 Importance

 • The system must meet AODA level AA compliance by January 1, 2021.

-• They system should meet AODA level AA compliance by January 1, 2018.
+• The system should meet AODA level AA compliance by January 1, 2018.

-• Could requirements (or coulds) are requirements that are nice to have.
-That is, the successful implementation of these requirements won’t make or break the software; however, their presence will likely add something valuable to the user experience or the system design.
+• Could requirements (or coulds) are “nice to have”.
+These requirements won’t make or break the software; however, their presence will likely add something valuable to the user experience or the system design.

 • Won’t requirements (or won’ts) are requirements that describe things that the system won’t do.